 Previously, the safety of strength training and its role in reducing youth athletic injuries was discussed.
 We now turn our attention to the role of resistance training to optimize performance in young athletes.
-High levels of muscular strength and power are essential for maximizing sport performance in any young athlete.
-Muscular strength is defined as the maximum force which can be exerted during a given movement.
-Power is the product of force and velocity and relates more to the speed at which strength can be expressed.
-Strength and power can be significantly improved through properly designed, supervised, and progressed resistance training programs for athletes of any age.
+Muscle strength and power are essential for maximizing sports performance in any young athlete.
+This article reveals how strength training also improves sports performance.

-When to Start Youth Resistance Training
+When to Start Youth Strength Training

 Priming the Athlete to Flourish in Adolescence

-Research shows a dose-response relationship of strength training on performance in young athletes4.
-In order to maximize power and strength development, high school athletes should train at relatively high intensities, 2 to 4 times per week, with multiple sets per exercise, 6 to 8 repetitions per set, and with long rest periods between sets (3 to 4 minutes).
+Research shows a dose-response relationship between strength training and performance in young athletes.
+In order to maximize power and strength, high school athletes should train at relatively high intensities, 2 to 4 times per week, with multiple sets per exercise, 6 to 8 repetitions per set, and with long rest periods between sets (3 to 4 minutes).

 High school athletes should incorporate Olympic lifts (clean, snatch) in order to maximize power development.
 A 2008 study in the Journal of Strength & Conditioning Research showed Olympic lifts resulted in superior improvements in vertical jump compared to training with traditional power lifts (squat, deadlift, and bench press).